 After ten years of working alone, Isabelle decides to accept the assistance of a young American student, Margaret Zayer, who is looking for a meaningful experience in the summer of 2010.
 Having found her place at the atelier, and having developed a strong rapport with Isabelle, she returns during the winter, between her final semesters at college, and finally settles back in France with diploma in hand in July 2011.

-With a renewed energy, Isabelle and Margaret begin introducing new ranges, achieving a collection of 648 by December 2011.
-Parallel to this, they launch the "Petits Roché", a limited range of half-sticks.
-Their ambition remains to slowly bring the Maison back to its original glory, having in mind and at heart, the ability to satisfy the needs of any artists who come to the boutique, with the colours and quality they require.
+With a renewed energy, Isabelle and Margaret’s ambition is to slowly bring the Maison back to its original glory, having in mind and at heart, the ability to satisfy the needs of any artists who come to the boutique, with the colours and quality they require.